Lattices in complete rank 2 Kac-Moody groups: Preliminaries

 Since $J_i=\{\alpha_i \}$ is a root system of type $A_1$, and thus is of finite type, now \cite[6.2]{Remy02} applies.
 Hence, the group $P_i$ has a \emph{Levi decomposition} $P_i = L_i \ltimes U_i$.
 Here $U_i=U\cap U^{w_i}$ is called a \emph{unipotent radical} of $P_i$, and the group $L_i$ is called a \emph{Levi complement} of $P_i$.
 The Levi complement factors as $L_i = TM_i$, where $T$ is the torus of $\Lambda$, and $M_i=\langle U_{\alpha_i}, U_{-\alpha_i}\rangle$, that is, $A_1(q)\cong M_i\triangleleft L_i$.

 To describe the building $X$ for $\Lambda$, we first describe its apartments.
 Let $\Sigma$ be the \emph{Coxeter complex} for the Weyl group $W$ (the infinite dihedral group).
+Then $\Sigma$ is the one-dimensional simplicial complex homeomorphic to the line.
+The set of real roots $\Phi$, described above, is in bijection with the set of half-lines in $\Sigma$.
+Thus we may regard each real root as a geodesic ray in $X$.
+So each real root determines an end of $X$.

-That is, $\Sigma$ is the one-dimensional simplicial complex homeomorphic to the line, with vertices the cosets in $W$ of the subgroups $\langle w_i \rangle$, for $i = 1,2$.
-Two vertices $w\langle w_1 \rangle$ and $w'\langle w_2 \rangle$ of $\Sigma$ are adjacent if and only if $w^{-1}w' = w_i$ for $i = 1$ or $2$.
-Observe that the set of real roots $\Phi$, described above, is in bijection with the set of half-lines in $\Sigma$.
-The apartments of the building $X$ are copies of the Coxeter complex $\Sigma$ for $W$, and so $X$ is a simplicial tree, with the roots corresponding to ``half-apartments".
-The chambers of $X$ are the edges of this tree.
-Since $\Lambda$ has symmetric generalised Cartan matrix $A$ and is defined over the finite field $\F_q$, the building $X$ is a $(q + 1)$--regular tree.
+In particular, the set $\Phi^+$ of positive real roots is the disjoint union of the sets and and the roots in $\Phi^+$ are in bijection with the set of half-lines in $\Sigma$ which contain the base chamber $B$.
+See Figure \ref{f:roots} below.

+The apartments of the building $X$ are copies of the Coxeter complex $\Sigma$ for $W$ and $X$ is a $(q+1)$--regular simplicial tree, with chambers the edges of this tree.